souja67/ethical-hacking/README.md

 * https://www.aircrack-ng.org/

-**Metasploit** - Knowledge is power, especially when it’s shared.
-A collaboration between the open source community and Rapid7, Metasploit helps security teams do more than just verify vulnerabilities, manage security assessments, and improve security awareness; it empowers and arms defenders to always stay one step (or two) ahead of the game.
+**Metasploit** - A collaboration between the open source community and Rapid7, Metasploit helps security teams do more than just verify vulnerabilities, manage security assessments, and improve security awareness; it empowers and arms defenders to always stay one step (or two) ahead of the game.

 * https://www.metasploit.com/